In this section, we look at grants of discretionary leave to remain (DL) in the UK for victims of trafficking.

 186. In the case of children, the child’s best interests take precedence over the above two requirements: the Convention provides that residence permits for child victims are to be ‘issued in accordance with the best interests of the child and, where appropriate, renewed under the same conditions ‘ (Article 14, paragraph 2).
 The words ‘when legally necessary ‘ have been introduced in order to take into account the fact that certain States do not require for children a residence permit.’

-The case of PK (Ghana) argued that the government’s previous policy on DL was unlawful in that it misinterpreted ECAT and the explanatory report in importing a requirement for circumstances to be compelling, rather than for it to be necessary in the individual’s circumstances for them to be granted a permit to remain on the territory.
-The government has now introduced a new policy on DL, but it has flaws, particularly in the way it is currently being implemented by caseworkers.
+In the case of PK (Ghana), the Court of Appeal decided that the government’s DL policy was unlawful in that it misinterpreted ECAT and the explanatory report in importing a requirement for circumstances to be compelling, in order for DL to be granted, rather than the correct test of it being necessary in the individual’s personal circumstances.
+The government has now introduced a new policy on DL, but it has flaws, particularly in the way it is being implemented by caseworkers.

-Where any decision on discretionary leave fails to fall in line with the spirit of ECAT, this can be challenged, either as a failure of the decision-maker to carry out the correct assessment as provided for in the Home Office’s guidance or as a failure to follow the approach required by ECAT.
+Where a decision on discretionary leave fails to be made in line with the spirit of ECAT, this can be challenged, either as a failure of the decision-maker to carry out the correct assessment as provided for in the Home Office’s guidance or as a failure to follow the approach required by ECAT.
+For more on challenging decisions, see below.

 When should DL be granted?